 And, if you find you prefer to play without one, you can always go back to bare fingers.

 This is a tough question to answer, because it depends largely on what type of music the pros play!
 I’ll get more into different genres in the reviews.

 Of course, everyone has their personal preferences, too.
 Generally, there are some big names that pros use because of their durability and ease of use.
 These include Dunlop (or Jim Dunlop), Ernie Ball, and Fender.

 The nice thing about picks is that you really don’t need to buy a brand name.
+There are several other guitar pick alternatives.
 You could use a pick punched out of a credit card if you really wanted to!
 I’ve seen some guitarists use a coin as well, like Brian May (from Queen)

 As long as it does the job and is comfortable, there’s no need to go for what the pros use.

 What to Look for When Buying a Guitar Pick

 A pick is not just a pick.
 You need to find the right one for you and the music you play!

 When looking at different types of guitar picks, make sure to consider the pick shape, size, and, perhaps most importantly, thickness.

 Guitar picks come in a wide variety of shapes.
 You may have seen the classic triangular/rounded edge shape, as it’s the most common.